-- 3.1 Definitions: General - 3.1.1 bulk density the fuel mass per cubic foot of the fuel sample - 3.1.2 diameter the average diameter of the fuel pellets in the fuel sample. - 3.1.3 Pellet Durability Index (PDI) a standardized parameter for specifying the ability of the fuel pellets to resist degradation caused by shipping and handling. - 3.1.4 fines the percentage of fuel material in the fuel sample passing through a 1/8 inch screen when the fuel is sampled in accordance with the requirements in 8.1.4. - 3.1.5 inorganic ash the percent inorganic material in the fuel sample. - 3.1.6 length the weight percent of pellets exceeding 1.5 inches in length in the fuel sample. - 3.1.7 Moisture the moisture content of the as-received fuel sample. - 3.1.8 heating value The higher heating value of the fuel sample. - 3.1.9 NIST The National Institute of Standards and Technology (NIST) is a federal technology agency that develops and promotes measurement, standards, and technology.
+- 3.1 Definitions: General - 3.1.1 ALSC American Lumber Standard Committee - 3.1.2 Bulk Density The fuel mass per cubic foot of the fuel sample; determined by ASTM E873 Standard Test Method for Bulk Density of Densified Particulate Biomass Fuels as modified by PFI Standard Specifications for Residential/Commercial Densified Fuel. - 3.1.3 Densified Fuel Biomass intended for use as fuel that has undergone a process to increase bulk density and energy density. - 3.1.4 Diameter The average diameter of the fuel pellets in the fuel sample. - 3.1.5 Fines The percentage of fuel material in the fuel sample passing through a 1/8 inch screen when the fuel is sampled and tested in accordance with the requirements in 8.1.4. - 3.1.6 Heating Value The higher heating value of the fuel sample as determined by ASTM E711 Standard Test Method for Gross Calorific Value of Refuse-Derived Fuel by Bomb Calorimeter. - 3.1.7 Inorganic Ash The percent inorganic material in the fuel sample as determined by ASTM D1102 Standard Test Method for Ash in Wood. - 3.1.8 Length The weight percent of pellets exceeding 1.5 inches in length in the fuel sample. - 3.1.9 Moisture The moisture content of the as-received fuel sample as determined by ASTM E871 Standard Test Method for Moisture Analysis of Particulate Wood Fuels. - 3.1.10 NIST The National Institute of Standards and Technology (NIST) is a federal technology agency that develops and promotes measurement, standards, and technology.